Vulvar intraepithelial neoplasia (VIN) is a precancerous1 area of the skin on the vulva. Having a VIN diagnosis does not mean cancer.

 Symptoms of vulval intraepithelial neoplasia

-• Slightly raised, defined skin lesions that could be pink, red, brown, or white
+- Slightly raised, defined skin lesions that could be pink, red, brown or white6

 Who gets vulvar intraepithelial neoplasia?

-VIN can occur in a woman of any age, though younger women – including teenagers – are now presenting with the disease.
-The average age, however, is between 45 and 50 years.
+VIN can occur at any age, though younger women – including teenagers – are now presenting with the disease.
+The average age of diagnosis is between 45 and 50.

 Smoking cigarettes is a risk factor for VIN and other cancers of the lower genital tract.
 Immunosuppression by medication or diseases can also contribute.